vivien/i3blocks-contrib/eyedropper/README.md

 full_text=<span foreground="#ffffff"></span>
 instance=#ffffff
 markup=pango
+#CLIPBOARD=true
+#SWAY=true
 ```

 - Change the "foreground" value in "full_text" to change the color of the initial eyedropper icon
 - Change the "instance" value to change the color of the hex value displayed

+Two environment variable configuration options are supported:

+1. CLIPBOARD=true - Copy the color value to the clipboard in addition to updating the string
+2. SWAY=true - Do color picking in a way that works when running in SwayWM (Wayland)

 ### Sample Look